mattadome/showdown-team-backup/README.md

 1. Download this project
 2. Unzip the extension and extract its contents to a folder anywhere that you want
-3. Go to chrome://extensions and turn on Developer Mode
+3. Go to chrome://extensions in your browser and turn on Developer Mode
 4. Click "Load unpacked" and select the folder that you extracted this extension to
 5. Accept anything that needs to be accepted
 6. Done!